extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/overview.rst

      show running-config rbridge-id router bgp address-family ipv4 unicast vrf vrf2

-2. Use ``dcfabric.add_multihomed_endpoint_and_gw_evpn`` workflow to automate the configuration of the edge ports of IP Fabric with EVPN.
+2. Use ``dcfabric.add_multihomed_endpoint_and_gw_evpn`` workflow to automate the configuration of the edge ports of the IP Fabric with EVPN.
 This workflow automates creation of port-channel interfaces (LAGs and vLAGs), configuration of the port-channel interface as access or trunk, creation and association of VLANs with the port-channel interfaces, validation of the port channel state as well as creation of layer 3 gateway using Anycast Gateway protocol on the vLAG pair and association